serve

 Dashboard

-Section titled “Dashboard”Overview of your Clonit instance with target, snapshot, and storage profile counts, total snapshot size, and a table of recent snapshots.
+Section titled “Dashboard”Overview of your Clonit instance with local target, snapshot, and storage profile counts, total snapshot size, and a table of recent snapshots.
+When connected to Clonit Cloud, a compact strip shows the connection status, your organization, and the registered agent count.

 Targets